 How long has the property been on the market?How long has the property been on the market?

 Having a property on the market for an extended period could mean that there are some underlying issues with the house or that the seller has refused to negotiate on the asking price.
 Whatever the problem, ask your realtor why they think the house isn’t selling.

 What is the real estate market like in the area?What is the real estate market like in the area?

 Realtors see a lot of growth and decline in their job.
-Throughout the home buying process, your agent should be aware of the growth and decline trends in the area and be knowledgeable about the neighborhood you’re interested in.
-Ask your real estate agent about the community, especially if there’s any concern that the area may decrease in desirability.
+Throughout the home buying process, your agent should be aware of the growth and decline trends in the area and know the neighborhood you’re interested in.
+Ask your real estate agent about the community, especially if there’s any concern that the area may decrease desirability.